appshnik/clock/README.md

 			read from TS
 			check if timer has expired

-interrupts -		timer isr (for changing device mode)
+interrupts -		timer ISR (for changing device mode)
 			GPIO isr (for keyboard events)